eduardoboucas/buildtimes/_posts/2015-03-22-what-bem-did-to-my-css-specificity.markdown

 {% include image width="600" name="graph-after.png" caption="CSS specificity graph after BEM" %}

-(*«Spikes are bad, and the general trend should be towards higher specificity later in the stylesheet.»* — [More info](http://csswizardry.com/2014/10/the-specificity-graph/))

 ## Here's what I make of it

 As Ohlsson points out in his website, *«spikes are bad, and the general trend should be towards higher specificity later in the stylesheet.»* so I guess it worked alright for me.
 But I'm sure I would see even better results if I could rigidly enforce BEM on every element on the site, which I can't.